StacieL/doc-1/docs/Concepts/variables-arrays.md

 When you set up your 4D database, you specify the names and types of fields that you want to use.
 Variables or arrays are much the same—you also give them names and different types (see [Data types](Concepts/data-types.md)).

 Variables and arrays are very similar language elements.
 A **variable** stores single data.
 An **array** is an ordered series of **variables** of the same type.
 Each variable is called an **element** of the array.
 An array is given its size when it is created; you can then resize it as many times as needed by adding, inserting, or deleting elements, or by resizing the array using the same command used to create it.
 Array elements are numbered from 1 to N, where N is the size of the array.
-An array always has an element zero that you can access just like any other element of the array, but this element is not shown when an array is present in a form.
-Although the element zero is not shown when an array supports a form object, there is no restriction in using it with the language.
+An array always has a special [element zero](using-the-element-zero-of-an-array).
 Arrays are 4D variables.
 Like any variable, an array has a scope and follows the rules of the 4D language, though with some unique differences.
+> In most cases, it is recommended to use **collections** instead of **arrays**.
+Collections are more flexible and provide a wide range of dedicated methods.
+For more information, please refer to the XXX section.

 Variables and arrays are language objects; you can create and use variable and arrays that will never appear on the screen.